 The basic vertical principle to order norms is hierarchy: norms are connected to each other in a relationship from superior to inferior, according to a static or dynamic criterion.
-The static criterion, derived from naturalism and taken to its furthest limit by G. W. von Leibniz, provides that norms are naturally ranged following the pattern superior-inferior, so that a legal system could be regarded as a more geometrico demonstrandum model, where rules would derive from one another by reason of their content.
-Instead, the dynamic criterion, derived from positivism and taken to its furthest limit by H. Kelsen, provides that norms are ranged following the pattern superior-inferior by reason of the acts-sources, so that the exercise of power would be the decisive element to shape the legal order as a normative pyramid.
+The static criterion, derived from naturalism and taken to its furthest limit by G. W. von Leibniz, provides that norms are naturally ranged following the pattern superior-inferior, so that a legal system could be regarded as a more geometrico demonstrandum model, where rules would derive from one another by reason of their content.34 Instead, the dynamic criterion, derived from positivism and taken to its furthest limit by H. Kelsen, provides that norms are ranged following the pattern superior-inferior by reason of the acts-sources, so that the exercise of power would be the decisive element to shape the legal order as a normative pyramid.35 Within this frame, public law (rights) derives from unilateral acts of the subjects empowered to act so.
+By contrast, private law (rights) flows from the sum of the bilateral acts (contractual proposal and acceptance) of the subjects empowered to act so.
 Conceived of in the dynamic sense, hierarchy is a procedural concept.
-However, these two criteria are not necessarily conflicting: if the act-source remains the fundamental principle for the vertical organization of legal orders, yet other hierarchically ordered norms can statically derive from such set rules.
+However, these two criteria are not necessarily conflicting: if the act-source remains the fundamental principle for the vertical organization of legal orders, yet other hierarchically ordered norms can statically derive from such set rules [Figure 9].36